-Researchers discovered a new form of attack that targeting the home routers and altering the DNS settings to redirect the victims to a malicious website that delivers the infostealer malware called “Osk” that seems to have emerged in late 2019.
+Researchers discovered a new form of attack that targeted home routers and altered the DNS settings to redirect the victims to a malicious website that delivers the infostealer malware called “Osk” which seems to have emerged in late 2019.

-Landing websites are posing with the information of Coronavirus pandemic and force victims to download the app that promises victims to provide “the latest information and instructions about coronavirus (COVID-19)” through the app.
+Landing websites are posing with information about the Coronavirus pandemic and force victims to download the app that promises victims to provide “the latest information and instructions about coronavirus (COVID-19)” through the app.

-COVID-19 Theme is nowadays badly abusing to trap victims using phishing attacks and exploit the victims to steal sensitive data.
+COVID-19 Theme is nowadays badly abused to trap victims using phishing attacks and exploit the victims to steal sensitive data.

 Researchers from Bitdefender reported the following key finding of this attack